Krithiv-7/SkyBlocksPlus/README.md

 - Special thanks to the Hypixel SkyBlock modding community

 ## License
-GNU General Public License v3.0 (GPL-3.0).
-This modpack is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+MIT License.
+This modpack is free software: you can redistribute it and/or modify it under the terms of the MIT License.

 All included mods retain their original licenses as designated by their respective authors.